An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?: The dependence in thetafun_accuracy is tight

 \subsubsection{Background and replication}

+\citet{angelucci2009indirect} employ a randomized controlled trial to study the impact of Progresa, a social program giving cash gifts to eligible poor households in Mexico.
+The randomization occurs at the village level.
+So one can estimate both a main effect on the poor households selected to receive Progresa and also the impact on the non-eligible ``non-poor'' households located in the same villages as Progresa-receiving poor households.

 The main results of the paper show that there are strong positive impacts of Progresa on total household consumption measured as an index both for eligible poor households and for the non-eligible households; see Table 1 of \citet{angelucci2009indirect}.
-This variable is denoted $C\_ind_{it}$ for household $i$ in time period $t$.
+The variable $\texttt{C\_ind}_{it}$ denotes total household consumption for household $i$ in time period $t$.
+Values of $\texttt{C\_ind}_{it}$ above 10,000 are removed; such households are, by definition, non-poor.
 The authors study three different time periods separately to detect any change in the impact between the short and long term.
-They further condition on a large set of variables (household poverty index, land size, head of household gender, age, whether speak indigenous language, literacy; at the locality level, poverty index and number of households) to ensure a fair comparison between households in the treatment and control villages.
-In this case these controls are important; the effects on the ``nonpoor'' households are significant at the 5\% level when the controls are included, but they are only significant at the 10\% level in a simple regression on a dummy for treatment status.
+They condition on a large set of variables (a household poverty index, land size, head of household gender, age, whether the household speaks an indigenous language, and literacy; at the locality level, a poverty index, and the number of households) to help ensure a fair comparison between households in the treatment and control villages.
+In this case these controls are important; the effects on the ``non-poor'' households are significant at the 5\% level when the controls are included, but they are only significant at the 10\% level in a simple regression on a dummy for treatment status.

-The full data for the paper is available on the website of the \emph{American Economic Review} due to the open-data policies of the journal and the authors.
-We are able to successfully replicate the results of their analysis with the controls and without, and we proceed with the controls in this exercise as their preferred specification.
-We consider the time periods indexed as $t=8,9,10$ in the dataset provided, though we note that the authors do not rely on the results at $t = 8$ as these are very early-stage.
-We employ $K$ control variables, where $X_{itk}$ is the $k$th variable for household $i$ in period $t$.
+The full data for the paper is available on the website of the \emph{American Economic Review} thanks to the open-data policies of the journal and the authors.
+We can successfully replicate the results of this analysis with the controls and without, and we proceed with the controls in our present analysis in accordance with the original authors' preferred specification.
+We consider the time periods indexed as $t=8,9,10$ in the dataset provided, though we note that the authors do not rely on the results at $t = 8$ as the roll-out was still ongoing.
+We employ $K$ control variables, where $X_{itk}$ is the $k$-th variable for household $i$ in period $t$.
 Then we run the following regression:

-We are able to exactly replicate the results of Table 1 of \citet{angelucci2009indirect}, which all show positive effects.
-We focus on the latter two time periods, as households had received only partial transfers in the first time period --- but we show all three for completeness.